Poetry and Everything: The Thanksgiving Show

 In honor of these traditions, Judith Arcana, host of KBOO’s Poetry and Everything, invites listeners to a special kind of holiday commemoration.
 She brings us The Thanksgiving Show, an hour of Native American Poetry.

 The program begins with a prose piece by Elizabeth Woody, enrolled member of the Confederate Tribes of Warm Springs and Oregon Poet Laureate Emerita.
-Woody tells a story out of twentieth-century Oregonian history, a story of an account of a twentieth-century Oregonian history, a story of shared resources and subsequent devastation, a story that re-enacts on a local scale the early history of this nation’s colonization.
+Woody tells the story of twentieth-century Oregonian history, a story of shared resources and subsequent devastation, a story that re-enacts on a local scale the early history of this nation’s colonization.
 This pattern of hope and betrayal, this strain of loss, then weaves through the poems that follow.

 Here are, of course, universal themes and common experience—a child’s day at school, an economically struggling house cleaner employed by a wealthy family, an adult looking closely at her aging dad; but, in each of these pieces, we hear more: We hear the tension that simmers between present place and historical, ongoing displacement.
 What does it mean for a Native American to pledge allegiance to the American flag? to observe in enforced silence waste and indifference to nature’s bounty, unconscious practice of a ruling class? to see the small, frayed reminders of tradition scattered throughout the strange décor of a strange living room?